Can your pancreas perceive a smell? – SynSignal Consortium celebrates Results

 The time in Bristol served once more to strengthen the scientific and personal relations between the partners and their determination to bring the project to a successful end.
 During the heartfelt goodbyes, the partners agreed that this will not have been the last time they have worked together.

-Eurice is management partner in SynSignal and supports the consortium in the successful implementation of its goals.
+Eurice is management and dissemination partner in SynSignal and supports the consortium in the successful implementation of its goals.